MichaelMcCulloch/hyperchess/hchess.md

         let mut data: u32 = score_part as u32;
         data |= (depth as u32) << 16;
         data |= (flag_u8 as u32) << 24;
-        // We drop best_move for now as decided.

         let entry = ((key_part as u64) << 32) | (data as u64);